EncinasBartos/TBarrier/README.md

 ## About

-The handbook was written and tested with Python 3.7.
+The notebooks were written and tested with Python 3.7.

 Familiarity with Python and its core libraries [NumPy](http://numpy.org), [scipy](https://scipy.org/), [Matplotlib](http://matplotlib.org), [Scikit-Learn](http://scikit-learn.org) is assumed.